 LANGUAGE TEACHING AND LEARNING

-S&D Institute of Languages and Cultures offers courses (both on campus and Online) in the following languages:
+The Institute of African Languages and Cultures (IALC) offers courses (both on campus and Online) in the following languages:

 Call or Text +(1) (317) 501-6969 or send mail to [email protected] for more information.

 Meanwhile, here is the syllabus for one of our Akan courses.

 AK100: Akan Language for Business and Tourist Communication